Welcome to the website for the WEA conference

 - Ethical and legal issues of artificial intelligence technology and its applications.

 - The impact of the digital economy on competition and economic growth.

 - Technological change and ecological economics

 - The conference will feature theoretical, econometric, experimental and policy oriented contributions.

-- The deadline for paper submission is Sunday, October 20th, 2019
+- The deadline for paper submission was Wednesday, October 30th, 2019

 - For manuscripts guidelines, and complete general guidelines about the WEA Online Conferences, please check: